LappalainenLab/lorals/README.rst

     annotate_ase

-Annotates the output of calc_asts based on five different filters:
+Annotates the output of calc_asts based on five filters and assigns it a gene.
+Make sure to provide a gene coordinates file that does not contain introns if you want to avoid multiple genes assigned to a variant.

-1. Ratio of reads containing indels within the variant used for ASE to the total number of reads
+1. Ratio of reads containing indels within the variant used for ASE to the total number of reads.
+If you don't want to use this flag you can set it to 0.
-2. Ratio of other alleles to the REF or the ALT that are found at the variant used for ASE Optional
+2. Ratio of other alleles to the REF or the ALT that are found at the variant site used for ASE.
+If you don't want to use this flag you can set it to 0.
+Optional
-3. The variant falls within ENCODE blacklist region.
+3. The variant falls within the ENCODE blacklist region.
 The expected file is in BED format.
-For ease we provide one such file for hg38 which you can replace with whatever file you like
+For ease we provide one such file for hg38 which you can replace with any other file you like
 4. The variant falls  within a multi-mapping region.
 The expected file is in BED format.
-For ease we provide one such file for hg38 which you can replace with whatever file you like
+For ease we provide one such file for hg38 which you can replace with any other file you like
-5. The variant falls within a region that is potentially wrongly assumed to be heterozygous.
+5. The variant falls within a region that is potentially wrongly assumed to be heterozygous or where the imputed genotype is ambiguous.
 The expected file is in BED format.

+The output file can be used as it is for allele specific expression that is per variant.
+If you want to carry allele specific expression based on the exact reads assigned to a transcript please look into process_ase

 .. code:: bash